Burial & Cremation Options

 Alternatives to both Burial and Cremation are our Green/Natural Burial options exclusively available only at our privately owned cemeteries in Annapolis and Easton.

-There are many options today regarding permanent placement of casketed or cremated remains.
-Our directors can assist you in making the perfect decision for casketed or cremated remains.
+There are many options today regarding permanent memorialization of casketed or cremated remains.
+Our funeral directors can assist you in making the perfect decision for casketed or cremated remains.
 Whether you choose placement in a mausoleum for casketed remains, in a columbarium for cremated remains, or ground burial for either type of remains, we are able to educate you in making a comfortable decision.
 Alternatively, we offer Atlantic Scattering off the coastal waters of Maryland and in ground scattering in ossuaries located at our cemeteries.
 Depending on your needs and wants, we stand committed to providing you the guidance necessary to determine a place of rest for the one you love.

 Now that we've given you the basics, it's time to reflect more on exactly what is appropriate for you and your family.
 If possible, gather everyone together to speak of their feelings and desires.

 Still looking for inspiration?
 Speaking with a professional funeral planner will help to clarify your thinking.
 Reach us at (410) 758-1151.